amynp/asapadventures.com/bucketlist.md

   - name: Go to Pompeii
   - name: See Antartica
   - name: Sleep in a real castle
-  - name: Walk in a Lava tunnel
-  - name: See Taekwondo

   - name: Go to Transylvania
   - name: See the Berlin Wall
   - name: Go to Harry Potter Studios
-  - name: Go to Disneyland at Halloween

 ---

 <div class="row">